Nangak Tamboree Wildlife Sanctuary vision

 Our vision is to provide a unique outdoor laboratory for La Trobe University, that provides transformative experiences for its community; including undergraduate and postgraduate students, staff, local schools and our neighbours.

 What we do

 We provide a natural bushland environment for conservation, education and research activities that support the learning and teaching objectives of La Trobe University and its surrounding schools.

-The Plant Nursery was established by the University to grow and build the seed stocks of indigenous flora for the La Trobe Wildlife Sanctuary and residents of the region who wish to include indigenous plants in their garden.
+The indigenous plant nursery was established to grow and build the seed stocks of indigenous flora for the La Trobe Wildlife Sanctuary and residents and land managers in the region to enhance biodiversity with indigenous plants of relevant provenance.

 We also provide an array of volunteering opportunities for those interested in the conservation of indigenous flora and fauna at the Wildlife Sanctuary.

 - Provide an outdoor laboratory for observing and learning about natural history and the environment